Table of Contents

 - Electrophysiological findings consistent with GBS

-- No fever in the beginning of the neuropathy
+- No fever at the beginning of the neuropathy

 - Disorders of the autonomic nervous system: In quick succession, hyperfunction and hypofunction of the sympathetic and parasympathetic nervous system can occur.
 In 45% to 65 % of cases, severe autonomic dysfunction may manifest.
 Sympathetic nervous system ↑: hypertension, agitation, sweating, sympathetic nervous system ↓: orthostatic hypotension.
 Parasympathetic nervous system ↑: bradycardia, parasympathetic nervous system ↓: tachycardia, bladder/rectal dysfunction.